Contrastive Representation Regularization for Vision-Language-Action Models: Experiments

 \subsection{From-Scratch Experiments}

-In this section, we evaluate the impact of RS-CL in a from-scratch training scenario, where we train a VLA model on top of general-purpose pre-trained VLM backbones of Qwen2.5-VL~\citep{qwen2_5vl}, GR00T N1.5 VLM~\citep{gr00tn1_5} and SigLIP2~\citep{siglip2}.
-This setup directly aligns with our motivation that pre-trained VLM representations lack sensitivity to robotic signals, and allows us to validate whether explicitly aligning them to proprioceptive information yields performance gains.
-Furthermore, we compare the effect on RS-CL against baselines obtained by further training VLMs on robotics datasets.
+In this section, we evaluate the impact of RS-CL in a from-scratch training scenario, where we train a VLA model directly on top of general-purpose pre-trained VLM backbones of Qwen2.5-VL~\citep{bai2025qwen2} and SigLIP2~\citep{tschannen2025siglip}.
+This setup directly reflects our motivation that pre-trained VLM representations lack sensitivity to robotic signals, and enables us to validate whether explicitly aligning them to proprioceptive information yields performance gains.
+Furthermore, we compare RS-CL against baselines obtained by further training general-purpose VLMs on robotics datasets.

-\textbf{Setup.}~ We adopt RoboCasa-Kitchen as our main benchmark, and use 300 demonstrations for training all models.
-For the VLA training framework, we attach a randomly initialized action decoder to various pre-trained VLMs, with a lightweight adapter module $f_\phi$ in between.
-We freeze the VLM and train the adapter to refine condition representations, except for SigLIP2, where we experiment with an unfrozen VLM setting either to study how RS-CL interacts with different numbers of trainable backbone parameters.
-For the action decoder, we adopt a 16-layer DiT with 0.5B parameters.
-For the further-trained VLM baselines, we utilize RoboBrain~\citep{robobrain20}, VeBrain~\citep{vebrain}, and Cosmos-Reason1~\citep{cosmosreason}, which are high-performing baselines further trained from Qwen2.5-VL on embodied reasoning with robotics dataset, and NORA~\citep{nora}, which is trained on the Open-X-Embodiment~\citep{openx} dataset to predict FAST~\citep{pi0fast} tokenized actions (see Appendix \ref{appendix:fromscratch} for details).
+\textbf{Setup.}~ We adopt RoboCasa-Kitchen as our primary benchmark, using 300 demonstrations for training.
+We attach a randomly initialized action decoder to pre-trained VLMs with a lightweight adapter module $f_\phi$.
+The VLM backbone is frozen and only the adapter is trained to refine conditioning representations, except for SigLIP2, where we additionally try unfreezing the backbone to study the effect of \mbox{RS-CL} with varying numbers of trainable backbone parameters.
+The action decoder is implemented as a 16-layer DiT with 0.5B parameters.
+For further-trained VLM baselines, we include RoboBrain~\citep{team2025robobrain}, VeBrain~\citep{luo2025visual}, and Cosmos-Reason1~\citep{azzolini2025cosmos}, which are high-performing models further trained from Qwen2.5-VL on embodied reasoning and robotics datasets, as well as NORA~\citep{hung2025nora}, which is trained to predict FAST~\citep{pertsch2025fast} tokenized actions (see Appendix \ref{appendix:fromscratch} for details).

-\textbf{Results on general-purpose VLM backbones.}~ Fig.~\ref{figure:vlmtrainingmethod} summarizes the effect of RS-CL when training VLA models from different pre-trained VLMs.
-Across all backbones, RS-CL consistently improves success rates, demonstrating that our representation regularization generalizes beyond a particular backbone model.
-On SigLIP2, RS-CL yields larger improvements from 4.0\% to 14.1\% when the backbone is unfrozen, indicating that RS-CL benefits from increased trainable capacity.
+\textbf{Results on different pre-trained VLM backbones.}~ Fig.~\ref{figure:vlmtrainingmethod} summarizes the effect of RS-CL when training VLA models from different pre-trained VLMs.
+RS-CL consistently improves the success rate across all backbones, demonstrating that our representation regularization generalizes beyond a particular backbone VLM.
+On SigLIP2, RS-CL yields larger improvements when the backbone is unfrozen, indicating that RS-CL can benefit from increased trainable capacity.